Black Friday Marketing Strategy: 26 Ideas to Drive Sales

 2. Account for Black Friday in Your Marketing Budget

 When writing your annual budget and considering where you will spend money, set aside capital to invest in marketing around Black Friday.
-With consumers ready to buy and excited to engage with retailers, the time around Black Friday is a great opportunity to leverage social media, buy ad space, and use in-store marketing materials to promote your sale and business and capitalize on consumer buying potential.
+With consumers ready to buy and excited to engage with retailers, the time around Black Friday is a great opportunity to leverage social media, buy ad space, and use in-store marketing materials to promote your sales and business and capitalize on consumer buying potential.

 As a general rule of thumb, small retail businesses allocate 5%–10% of their annual revenue to marketing.
 The best thing that you can do to ensure that you have enough funds to execute your Black Friday outreach campaign is to start planning early and get your roadmap sketched out.